 This Example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
 The Example assumes that you invest \$10,000 in the fund for the time periods indicated and then redeem all of your shares at the end of those periods.
-The Example also assumes that your investment has a 5% return each year and that the fund's operating expenses (including one year of capped expenses in each period) remain the same.
+The Example also assumes that your investment has a 5% return each year and that the fund's operating expenses remain the same.
 This example does not reflect any fees or sales charges imposed by a variable contract for which the fund is an investment option.
 If they were included, your costs would be higher.